Our Commitment to Diversity

 A Message From our VP of Diversity & Inclusion

-My name is Paiton Glynn, and I am serving as the Vice President of Diversity and Inclusion for the Psi chapter of Delta Sigma Pi this semester.
-I am part of the Alpha Delta pledge class, initiated in the Spring of 24.
+My name is Sahil Joshi and I am the VP of Diversity and Inclusion for the Fall 2025 Semester.
+I am a member of the Alpha Zeta pledge class and have been in DSP for one semester.

 Vice President of Diversity & Inclusion